Deoxyadenosine kinase

-Thus, the two substrates of this enzyme are ATP and deoxyadenosine, whereas its two products are ADP and dAMP.
+The enzyme characterised from calf thymus and from L1210 cells converts deoxyadenosine to deoxyadenosine monophosphate by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:deoxyadenosine 5'-phosphotransferase.
 This enzyme is also called purine-deoxyribonucleoside kinase.
-This enzyme participates in purine metabolism.